lifer thick, clotted water + pōl Old English Gaelic (a) pool. Population - 496,770.

 Mar 2024

-A slightly isolated, northern city full of fun-loving and wisecracking individuals who all love football more than their families, right?
-A strong sense of regional pride built on the banks of a river that once stank of industry and they talk a bit funny too?
+A slightly isolated, northern population centre full of fun-loving and wisecracking individuals who all love football more than their families, right?
+A strong sense of regional pride built on the banks of a river that once stank of industry and they talk a bit daft too?

-But SlyBob already know this, we're no strangers to Newcastle-upon-Tyne, what with us living bang in the middle of it, so how about a long weekend in Liverpool and some inevitable comparisons, eh?
+SlyBob already know this, however, we're no strangers to Newcastle-upon-Tyne, what with us living bang in the middle of it, so how about a long weekend in Liverpool and some inevitable comparisons, eh?

-Clichés and switcheroos aside, Liverpool's river is wider and more people live there but what about the football?
+Clichés and switcheroos aside, Liverpool's water is wider and more people live there but how fares the football?
 Well, one of their teams is better although that wasn't always the case.
 No, both of their teams were usually better, much better.

-Based on the evidence gathered so far, Newcastle looks to be playing second fiddle to what seems like a similar city so it was perversely hoped to find Liverpool, well, a little disappointing.
-With not much more than a memory of Brookside and a reputation from the '80s, disappointing it was.
+Newcastle looks to be playing second fiddle to what seems like a similar city so it was perversely hoped to find Liverpool, erm, a little disappointing.
+With no more than a memory of Brookside and a reputation from the '80s, disappointing it was.

 Disappointing to find that Liverpool is, quite frankly, fantastic!